groussea/opyflow/ReadMe.md

 ## Quick start

-Assuming that you already have an environment with python installed (<=3.7), run the following command from the package repository:
+Assuming that you already have an environment with python installed (<=3.7), run the following command from the package folder:

 ```shell
 python setup.py install
 ```

-This should install the opyf library and the main dependencies (vtk and opencv) automatically (for anaconda installaion see bellow).
+This should install the opyf library and the main dependencies (vtk and opencv) automatically.

-To analyze a frame sequence (*png*, *bmp*, *jpeg*, *tiff*) run the following script:
+To analyze a frame sequence (*png*, *bmp*, *jpeg*, *tiff*) you can run the following script:

 ```python
 import opyf